bartek/bartek.github.io/pages/golang-context-wg-go-routines.md

     Received job 5
     2021/02/08 21:31:00 Completed doing 6 things.

 The results don't print consistently!
-This makes sense as we know that go routines won't block the lines beneath them unless we do something about it.
+This makes sense as we know that goroutines are not blocking so unless we do somethign about it, code after them will execute immediately.
 We can add a `WaitGroup` to improve flow.
 First, define it in the `var` block:

     [sourcecode:go]